aptos-labs/developer-docs/apps/docusaurus/docs/nodes/localnet/run-a-localnet.md

 Faucets are stateless services that can be run in parallel with the testnet.
 A Faucet is a way to create Aptos test coins with no real-world value.
 You can use the Faucet by sending a request to create coins and transfer them into a given account on your behalf.

-1. Make sure that you started your local testnet as described in Step 5 above.
+1. Make sure that you started your localnet as described in Step 5 above.
 2. Open a new shell terminal.
 3. Copy the _Aptos root key path_ from your terminal where you started the testnet, and use it to replace the `mint-key-file-path` in the below command.
 4. Run the following command to start a Faucet: